Christian groups and organisations associated with Churches Together in Farnham. Follow the links to their web-sites to learn more:

 More from the Christian Aid web site at www.christianaid.org.uk

 Farnham ASSIST is a Christian organisation which has supported older people since 2002.
+In 2017, ASSIST was granted the Queen’s Award for Voluntary Service.
 We listen when people tell us what they would like, then we see about making things happen.
 With ASSIST you can enjoy a lunch, learn new computer skills or simply get together with one of our volunteers for a cup of tea and a chat.
 You will always find a warm welcome waiting at our centre at No.7 St.George’s Yard Farnham.
 You can download a copy of ASSIST’s news letter from the following link.

 |Farnham ASSIST Prayer Letter |